hallamaria1997/02476_mlops/reports/README.md

 * [x] Write unit tests related to model construction and or model training
 * [x] Calculate the coverage.
 * [x] Get some continuous integration running on the github repository
-* [HMG] Create a data storage in GCP Bucket for you data and preferable link this with your data version control setup
+* [x] Create a data storage in GCP Bucket for you data and preferable link this with your data version control setup
-* [HMG] Create a trigger workflow for automatically building your docker images
+* [x] Create a trigger workflow for automatically building your docker images
-* [HMG] Get your model training in GCP using either the Engine or Vertex AI
+* [x] Get your model training in GCP using either the Engine or Vertex AI
 * [x] Create a FastAPI application that can do inference using your model
 * [ ] If applicable, consider deploying the model locally using torchserve
 * [ ] Deploy your model in GCP using either Functions or Run as the backend